krdhiraj03/krdhiraj03.github.io/README.md

-## Portfolio
+## About

-An Android Developer with an experience of over 4 years.
-I have hands on experience working with Android frameworks and technologies.
+An Android Developer with an experience of over 5 years in desigining, developing, integrating, testing and maintaining Android applications/SDKs with the distiction of executing projects within strict time schedule.

 ---